embEDUx/documentation/src/usage/usage.md

 #### Git-Repositories
-For every product you want to build, it's necessary to have a local copy of the correspdonding Git-repository.
+For every product you want to build, it's necessary to have a local copy of the corresponding Git-repository.
 The URLs are available in the aforementioned User Documentation.
 The detailed product build instructions will guide you in finding the needed repository.